DNA64/DOSBoxES/README.md

 - `Ctrl`+`Q`

 Got an question not listed here?
-Let me know and I'll do my best to answer it, and maybe even add it to the list.
+Let us know and we'll do my best to answer it, and maybe even add it to the list.

 ## Troubleshooting: